 Victoria House was built in the 1860s by an English migrant, Jacob Pearen, who is said to have made his fortune on the Gympie gold fields.
 It stood at the corner of Victoria Avenue and Clifford Street.
 The lookout for which the building was well known once housed a small light as a guide to shipping.

-with the owner of Victoria House, airline pilot Mr. Bob Dunstan, to buy
+the owner of Victoria House, airline pilot Mr. Bob Dunstan, to buy the

-the house.
-The council planned to allow the Redcliffe Historical Society
+house.
+The council planned to allow the Redcliffe Historical Society to

 the house were scrapped by the Council, largely because of the cost of